michielvaneerd/quick-questionnaire/readme.txt

 4. Edit the exercise in the editor is simple

 == Changelog ==

+= 1.19 =
+* Override answer separator by defining the EASY_EXERCISE_SEPARATOR constant
+* New `itext` option as a case insensitive textbox
+* Wrap question inside span
+* Removed jQuery dependency

 = 1.18 =
 * Renamed to Easy Exercise everywhere